The sixth book in the Sword-Dancer saga continues the legendary adventures of Tiger and Del, magic wielders and skilled warriors

 Del was a woman of the North.
-She had seen her family brutally murdered and her youngest brother carried away to the South to be sold into slavery.
-Motivated by revenge, she studied with the greatest of Northern sword-masters and became the most deadly sword-singer in the North.
+She had seen her family brutally murdered and her brother carried away to the South to be sold into slavery.
+Motivated by revenge, she studied with the greatest of Northern sword-masters and became the deadliest sword-singer in the North.

-Fugitives from both the North and South, Tiger and Del flee to the distant island of Skandi.
-Tiger has been told he resemble the people who come from this remote land, and now, Tiger seeks his true identity.
-But Skandi provides no safe haven.
+Fugitives from both the North and the South, Tiger and Del flee to the distant island of Skandi.
+Tiger has been told he resembles the people who comes from this remote land, and now, Tiger seeks his true identity.
+But Skandi proves no safe haven.

-Helpless to deny the compulsion in his own blood, Tiger must accept his magic and his fate and follow this siren song of his dream.
+Initially, Tiger rebels, refusing the siren song of his dreams.
+But at last, helpless to deny the compulsion in his own blood, Tiger must accept his magic and his fate.
 Yet can he avoid paying the terrible price that they threaten to extract?